Peoples' Republic of California Found a Way to Ban Handguns

 Police organizations support it since it would help officers determine the source of bullets found at crime scenes.

-Kamala Harris isn’t the top law enforcement officer, she is the top activist leftist posing as the top law enforcement officer in the state.
+Kamala Harris wasn’t the top law enforcement officer, she was the top activist leftist posing as the top law enforcement officer in the state.

 Basically, as California lets everyone in the world pour into the state and protects criminals in their sanctuary state, they also plan to disarm people.